top of page

 FAQ

-This process involves the creation of an embryo by combining egg and sperm outside of a human body, then transferring it either into the uterus of the intended mother or the surrogate.
+This process involves the creation of an embryo by combining egg and sperm outside of a human body, then transferring it either into the uterus of the intended mother or the surrogate mother.

 In egg donation, eggs are removed from the donor and fertilized by sperm from the sperm donor or intended father.
-The fertilized eggs or embryos are then stored or transferred into the uterus of the intended mother or surrogate.
+The fertilized eggs/embryos are transferred into the uterus of the intended mother or the surrogate mother.

 Gestational surrogacy may be of different types: